easy-graph/easy-graph.github.io/_sources/reference/community.rst.txt

 Community
 =========

-Easy Graph implemented community detection methods for use.
+EasyGraph implemented community detection methods for use.

 .. toctree::
     :maxdepth: 2